LegitPanda/log-fetcher/README.md

 Written with efficiency in mind, this simple tool can quickly access the most recent lines of large logs with little latency by streaming only the parts requested.

 ## Getting Started
+First, run `npm i` to install all dependencies

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev